nkmakes/nkmakes.github.io/_posts/2020-09-08-Homeassistant-hassio-timelapses-easy-guide.md

 description: How-to guide to create your own timelapses from any Homeassistant camera entity the easy way, in this example, a esp32cam gonfigured with ESPHome.
 ---

+After some time searching, i didn´t find a easy guide to make something as easy as getting a timelapse from a esp32cam on homeassistant, you can also can with the following guide.

 ## Setting up Homeassistant
 ### Initial requeriments
-Homeassistant
+- Homeassistant
-Working camera entity
+- Working camera entity
-Node-Red configured on hass.io server
+- Node-Red configured on hass.io server

 ### Setup folder permissions and installing needed modules